Axxes/CLDN-DependencyInjection/DI/Exercises/README.md

 4. Add an abstraction layer for the core logic
 5. Switch to dependency injection (Autofac or Microsoft DI)
 6. Write unit tests
 6.1.
-Make sure CheckInProcessor.CheckIn is called with the correct object 6.2.
-Make sure Notifier.Email is called with the correct arguments
+Make sure `CheckInProcessor.CheckIn` is called with the correct object 6.2.
+Make sure `Notifier.Email` is called with the correct arguments

 ## Exercise 2

 A console application using .NET Core 2.2 is given.
 Check the `DI.Exercises.2.Tests` class to inject your dependencies.
+**Note**: FeedbackProcessor = Singleton, Notifier = Transient, FakeDatabase = Scoped

 1. Create a hosted service called `FeedbackProcessor` , inheriting from `IFeedbackProcessor` 1.1.
 Create a new collection to which you can add `DI.Exercises.Shared.Models.Feedback` 1.2.
 Wait for three items to be added to the collection 1.3.
 Created a new `INotifier` for each item
 1.4.
 Pass each item into its own Notifier
+1.5.
+Make sure the `FeedbackProcessorTests.AssertNotifyCalledThreeTimesPerBatch` test works.
+2. Implement FakeDatabase
+2.1.
+A static concurrent list should suffise to store `Feedback`
+3. Every `INotifier` has to pass on it's `Feedback` item to the `FakeDatabase` class.

 Write tests to:
-1. Make sure
+1. Make sure `Feedback` is properly passed on to `FakeDatabase` from `Notifier`
+2. Test the whole flow from Adding items to the Queue => Reading from the database

+If done, extend the exercise by allowing the `FeedbackProcessor` to handle `DI.Exercises.Shared.Models.CheckIn`

+## Exercise 3

+Free to fill in.
+Make a pluggable application, injecting multiple `IPlugin`'s, handling specific sets of data, using Autofac.